Mask-ne (Mask-related Acne)

 maskne.jpg

-What is Mask-ne?
+What is mask-ne?

-How do I treat Mask-ne?
+How do I treat mask-ne?

 Most people with mask-ne will benefit from simply adding a medicated wash in the shower:

-Steps for using a medicated benzoyl peroxide wash:
+Steps for using a medicated acne wash:

 What if my mask-ne isn’t getting better?